microsoft/DeepSpeed/docs/azure.md

 [Azure ML](https://azure.microsoft.com/en-us/services/machine-learning/) will be coming soon!

+If you don't already have an Azure account please see more details here: [https://azure.microsoft.com/](https://azure.microsoft.com/).

 To help with launching Azure instances we suggest using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
 We have created several helper scripts to get you quickly started using DeepSpeed with Azure.